 1. This section gives guidance on accountability arrangements for the use of public resources - and for connected purposes - authorised by the Scottish Parliament.
 The guidance is relevant to all organisations to which the Scottish Public Finance Manual is directly applicable.

 2. The essence of the Accountable Officer's role is a personal responsibility for the propriety and regularity of the finances under their stewardship and for the economic, efficient and effective use of all related resources.
 Accountable Officers are personally answerable to the Parliament for the exercise of their functions.

-3. Portfolio Accountable Officers are responsible for the putting in place of appropriate framework documents for each SG Executive Agency, non-ministerial department and SG sponsored body, setting out the accountability arrangements and other relevant matters.
+3. Portfolio Accountable Officers are responsible for the putting in place of appropriate framework documents for each SG Executive Agency, non-ministerial office and SG sponsored body, setting out the accountability arrangements and other relevant matters.